mbaumer/us_hep_funding/docs/_states/NM.md

 [NM-01](#NM-01)  [NM-02](#NM-02)  [NM-03](#NM-03)

 # NM -- Sen. Martin Heinrich (D) and  Sen. Tom Udall (D)
+## Committees
+Martin Heinrich is the #7 Democrat on the Senate Committee on Energy and Natural Resources

+Tom Udall is the #8 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Tom Udall is the #7 Democrat on the Senate Committee on Appropriations

+Tom Udall is the #5 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
 In the past 5 years, this state has received: